Toward a better understanding of romance fraud

 It is important to know that you are not alone and not to blame for what has happened.
 There are thousands of people across the world who have been in similar circumstances to you, and have lost money through an online relationship.
 It is important to know that there is no judgement of those who have been in this situation.

 This project has been specifically designed to try and reduce the impact that this has on your own feelings and well-being.

 There is also a risk that you provide information about potentially criminal behaviour that occurred during your relationship.
 An example of this would be if you used your own bank account to send funds received from your offender to another account across the world.
-Dr Cross has no obligation to report any of these activities to any law enforcement agency.
+Associate Professor Cross has no obligation to report any of these activities to any law enforcement agency.

 It should be noted that if you do agree to participate you can withdraw from participation in the research without comment or penalty up until the point you submit your questionnaire.

 What are the possible benefits if I take part?